Igorhleite/appTransactions/README.md

 Have a basic environment to run a React App, that can be found [here](https://github.com/facebook/react).

-Also, you'll need to the server running locally on your machine  You can find the server and all the instructions to start the server [here](https://github.com/facebook/react).
+Also, you'll need to the server running locally on your machine  You can find the server [here](https://github.com/Igorhleite/gostackcodes/tree/master/desafio_gostack_nodeJS02(Finances)).

 ### Installing